 A Modern Take on Tradition

 It’s unsurprising that technology has changed and influenced the way arranged marriages are formed.
-“I’m in my thirties, and in their quest, my parents have discovered a dizzying array of Websites: shaadi.com, indiamatrimony.com, etc,” Anita Jain wrote in NY Mag.
-“Within these sites are sub-sites for Indian regions, like punjabimatrimony.com...
+“I’m in my thirties, and in their quest, my parents have discovered a dizzying array of websites: shaadi.com, indiamatrimony.com, etc.,” Anita Jain wrote in NY Mag.
+“Within these sites are sub-sites for Indian regions, like punjabimatrimony.com.
 Far from being a novel approach to matrimony, these sites are a natural extension of how things have been done in India for decades.
 Even since well before the explosion of the country’s famously vibrant press in the fifties, Indians were coupling up via matrimonial ads in national papers (“Match sought for Bengali Brahmin, wheatish complexion,” etc.).”

-But perhaps the biggest change is the way that some young people are given in their arrangement.
-While we traditionally think of arranged marriage to mean showing up at the altar to meet your spouse for the first time, the modern take has more negotiation.
+But perhaps the biggest change is how some young people are given in their arrangement.
+While we traditionally think of an arranged marriage to mean showing up at the altar to meet your spouse for the first time, the modern take has more negotiation.
 While the family influence is still key—and indeed, it is often the family choosing the potential partner—some people are given a power of veto.
 "Today's arranged marriages place much more emphasis on free choice," Pamela Regan, a professor at California State University in Los Angeles, tells The Knot.
-"People are saying, 'I'm willing to let my parents find someone, but if I don't like him, I have the right to say no.'" There is an expectation that all parties will have an opinion, an opportunity to say no. This is not only the case in the west, where immigrant parents may have children more resistant to such arrangements.
+"People are saying, 'I'm willing to let my parents find someone, but if I don't like him, I have the right to say no.'" There is an expectation that all parties will have an opinion, an opportunity to decline.
+This is not only the case in the west, where immigrant parents may have children more resistant to such arrangements.
 In areas of the world where arranged marriages are still popular, certain circles are moving toward giving the children more and more say in their partner.
 But that is only in certain circles.

-But for Some, Nothing Has Changed
+However, for Some, Nothing Has Changed

 There are plenty of positive explanations for the low divorce rates of arranged marriages.
-Couples feel more inclined to work through issues and more dedicated to each other.
+Couples feel more inclined to work through issues and are more dedicated to each other.
 Mutual admiration develops.
 They don’t make rash decisions to marry someone because of passion or lust.
 And maybe that’s true in some cases.
 Maybe it’s even more true as some people are given more influence and say in their own arranged marriages.
 But you can’t ignore that—for the so many young women and girls in these positions—the lack of divorce is just a sign that they have no other options and are essentially trapped.